IETF 106 Singapore: Registration Open

-Get ready to Join the IETF community on 16-22 November in Singapore as it creates the technologies that power the Internet.Learn more about IETF 106
+Get ready to Join the IETF community on 16-22 November in Singapore as it creates the technologies that power the Internet.Register for IETF 106

 Using the Internet is a good way to participate in an IETF meeting if you are not able to travel to the meeting location.

 If you are interested in participating in IETF 105 but are unable to travel to Montreal, this page provides the information you need to connect to the meeting sessions.

 Registering as a remote participant allows you to participate IETF 105 using the Meetecho collaboration tools.
 Simply select the "Register as a remote participant" from the Note Well page.
 There is no fee to participate remotely in IETF, but registration is required to access video and other information via Meetecho.
 If you prefer not to register, you may listen to the live audio streams of the sessions instead.